samith95/payment-gateway-api/README.md

 ### Future work
 * Implementation of proper data structure for financial information such as money amounts.
 * Currency conversion, [API](https://exchangeratesapi.io/) can be used to query foreign exchange rates for currency conversion.
+By integrating with this API, the currency code check can also be improved as the proposed solution only checks whether the code is a 3 letter string without checking if it is an actual currency code.
 * The database store should be persisted using Docker Volumes so that even when the service is restarted, the transaction data are kept safe and ready to be used once the service is up and running again.